gnuheike/gnuheike/ReadMe.md

 # About Me:

-I'm a seasoned full-stack developer with expertise in PHP, JavaScript, TypeScript, and Java (Kotlin).
-I've successfully led teams and projects at companies like HorsePower Brands and Franchise Rocket.
-My skills include modern frameworks, CI/CD, DevOps, and Domain-Driven Design.
-I excel at managing the complete lifecycle of applications, from concept to deployment, delivering high-quality solutions.

-# Experience
-**Lead Fullstack Developer at HorsePower Brands**
-* Implemented CI/CD pipelines and Clean Architecture with DDD principles.
-* Configured Linux servers on AWS EC2.
-* Led a team to develop key applications like ZeeDatabase, Call Center Interface, and iFOAM Costing Calculator.

-**Lead Fullstack Developer at Franchise Rocket**
-* Designed a custom headless CMS using PHP, Laravel, and Angular.
-* Developed architecture for a system supporting millions of visitors.

-**Senior Full Stack Developer at Delonghi**
-* Upgraded ERP systems and enhanced functionalities for a trading firm.
+I am a seasoned developer with over eight years of industry experience, including three years in tech leadership.
+My primary stack includes PHP and TypeScript.
+I am also expanding my expertise in DevOps practices to drive further innovation.
+By applying Clean Architecture, Domain-Driven Design, and TDD principles, I consistently improved code quality and delivered over $100 000 in cost savings.
+I independently delivered a minimum viable product (MVP) for a startup that now serves more than 200 businesses and led a team of four.
+I have experience of modernizing legacy projects through a strategic migration to the modern ecosystems, resulting in streamlined operations and enhanced system performance.

 # Skills
-* Languages & Frameworks: PHP, TypeScript, JavaScript, Java (Ktor), Angular, React
+* Languages & Frameworks: PHP, TypeScript, JavaScript, .NET, Angular, React
 * Architecture: Clean Architecture, Domain-Driven Design
-* Cloud & DevOps: AWS, Microsoft PowerPlatform
+* Cloud & DevOps: AWS, Google Cloud, Microsoft PowerPlatform
 * Databases: PostgreSQL, MySQL
 * Others: Test-Driven Development, REST API, MVC